hashicorp/nomad/website/source/guides/integrations/index.html.md

 # HashiCorp Integrations

-Nomad integrates seamlessly with Terraform, Consul, Vault for provisioning, service discovery, and secrets management.
+Nomad integrates seamlessly with Consul and Vault for service discovery and secrets management.

 Please navigate the appropriate sub-sections for more information.